CatmanFan/miniCDi/README.md

 Only the Mono-I driver is capable of playing CD-i discs, since the DRVDSP and CIAP in later boards are not fully emulated.

 ### Profiling
-Time taken to render a single frame on:
+Time taken to process and render a single frame on:

 * Windows (x64, Nvidia + Intel i5-12400F): ***~1.7ms*** (fullspeed)
 * Wii (vWii overclock): ***~33.77ms*** (~29 fps)